MetPX/sarracenia/docs/source/Contribution/Development.rst

 ---------------------------------

-Aside from typos, language fixups in the documentation, and incrementing the version, developers are not expected to commit to main.
-All work happens on development branches, and all testing is expected to pass before one considers affecting main.
-Once the branch development is complete, or a unit of work-in-progress is felt to be worth merging to main, one must summarize the changes from the branch for the debian change log, request on github.
+Aside from typos, language fixups in the documentation, and incrementing the version, developers are not expected to commit to stable.
+All work happens on development branches, and all testing is expected to pass before one considers affecting stable.
+Once the branch development is complete, or a unit of work-in-progress is felt to be worth merging to stable, one must summarize the changes from the branch for the debian change log, request on github.